The purpose of a Network’s Router is to decide what Agent to call based off the current Network State.

 • The stack of Agents to be called.

-• The number of times the Network has called Agents.
+• The number of times the Network has called Agents (the number of iterations).

 • The result from the previously called Agent in the Network’s execution loop.